Get to know the Kidd: What makes the Baton Rouge landmark so special?

 1943: The Kidd launches on its maiden voyage.
 It's a Fletcher-class destroyer and the 61st destroyer built by the U.S. Navy.
 It is 376 feet long, 39 feet wide, and weighs over 3,000 tons.
 The Kidd is named for Rear Admiral Isaac Kidd, who died in the attack on Pearl Harbor.

 In her first mission in 1943, the Kidd was tasked with rescuing downed pilots.
-During the rescue, the Kidd came under attach from a group of Japanese dive bombers; she was able to take out three enemy planes, maneuver to avoid the bombs, and rescue the pilots, to boot.
+During the rescue, the Kidd came under attack from a group of Japanese dive bombers; she was able to take out three enemy planes, maneuver to avoid the bombs, and rescue the pilots, to boot.

 1944: The Kidd is present for the occupation of Saipan and assists in the bombardment of Guam in July and August.
 She's credited with rescuing 35 carrier personnel during this time.
 She received two repairs this year and is soon staged for occupation of Okinawa.

 1945: A Kamikaze attack leaves the Kidd with its most severe damage.
 Ninety miles east of Okinawa, the Kidd is hit with multiple bombers, losing 38 crew members and seeing 55 more injured.
-Broox Garrett, a doctor from Shreveport, was stationed on the Kidd during the attack.
-He said the Kidd had been used as a part of a picket line around Okinawa, and that she was meant to be expendable.
+Broox Garrett, a doctor from Shreveport, was stationed on the Kidd during the attack and captured a photo moments before the plane hit.
+Ship Superintendent Tim NesSmith said the Kidd had been used as a part of a picket line around Okinawa, and that she was meant to be expendable.

 Trending News

-"More destroyer type vessels were lost at the Battle of Okinawa than any other type of vessel," Garrett said.
+"More destroyer type vessels were lost at the Battle of Okinawa than any other type of vessel," NesSmith said.
 "And more vessels were lost at the Battle of Okinawa overall than any single battle that the United States Navy engaged in from World War II all the way back to the American Revolution."

 1946: One year after the end of WWII, the Kidd joins the Navy's reserve fleet.